jupyter-book/jupyter-book/docs/intro.md

 * review the example project shown immediately below (if you like learning from examples).

 :::{warning}
-Jupyter Book `0.7` is a total re-write from `0.6`, and some things have changed.
+Jupyter Book `0.8` is a total re-write from previous versions, and some things have changed.
 See [the legacy upgrade guide](https://github.com/executablebooks/jupyter-book/wiki/The-Jupyter-Book-Wiki) for how to upgrade, and [legacy.jupyterbook.org](https://legacy.jupyterbook.org) for legacy documentation.